charliejllewellyn/aws-glue-quicksight-lab/README.md

 1. Edit lines 11 and 12 so the vairables **s3_bucket_name** and **db_url** reflect the correct values created above.
 1. Click **Save**, **Run Job** and then confirm by clicking **Run Job**

+**Note:** you can move onto create the crawler whilst the job is runnning, **but** make sure the job is complete before you run the crawler

 </details>

 <details>